In This Article

 5. Compliance documentation.
 The gateway logs every API transaction, creating a complete audit trail of data exchanges between systems.
 When FFIEC examiners ask how customer data moved through your technology stack, the gateway produces the answer without requiring manual documentation.
 That same log supports incident response, breach notification timelines under NCUA's 72-hour reporting requirement, and data lineage tracing for BSA/AML purposes.

-Microsoft Azure API Management is the gateway layer that ABT deploys across financial institution M365 and Azure environments.
-APIM provides centralized credential management, policy enforcement, and traffic analytics for every API connecting M365 services (Teams, SharePoint, Power Platform) to core banking systems, fintech partners, and compliance tools.
-Because APIM sits inside the financial institution's Azure tenant, it inherits the organization's Entra ID identity controls, Conditional Access policies, and Microsoft Purview data governance rules.
-The same authentication framework that governs employee access to M365 governs system-to-system API traffic.
-Institutions running Guardian already have the security baseline in place for secure API gateway deployment.
+Microsoft Azure API Management (APIM) is the gateway layer ABT deploys across the Azure subscriptions it hosts for financial institutions.
+APIM provides centralized credential management, OAuth 2.0 token validation with Microsoft Entra ID as the issuer, mutual TLS termination, rate limiting and throttling, payload transformation, and an integrated web application firewall through Azure Front Door.
+Because the APIM instance runs inside the financial institution's Azure subscription, it inherits the organization's Microsoft Entra ID identity controls, Conditional Access policies, and Microsoft Purview data governance rules.
+The same authentication framework that governs employee access to Microsoft 365 governs system-to-system API traffic.
+Institutions running M365 Guardian already have the Entra ID and Conditional Access baseline in place for secure API gateway deployment, and Guardian's SOC layers Microsoft Sentinel SIEM and Microsoft Defender for Cloud monitoring over the gateway so every API call is correlated against the broader threat picture.

 Is Your API Infrastructure Ready for an FFIEC Examination?